-Motor legal protection or legal expenses cover is a type of additional protection on your car insurance that provides you with cover for legal expenses.
-It is used to recoup expenses known as ‘uninsured losses’ that are not covered by your standard car insurance policy.
+Motor legal protection is a type of additional protection on your car insurance that helps cover the cost of legal claims.
+It’s used to recoup expenses known as ‘uninsured losses’ that aren’t covered by your standard car insurance policy.

 You can usually choose to add legal expenses cover to your car insurance policy for an additional fee.
-Alternatively, you can buy standalone legal cover.
+Alternatively, you can buy standalone legal cover car insurance.

-Motor legal protection will cover your legal fees if you decide to take legal action following a motor accident that was not your fault.
+Also known as car insurance legal cover, this type of insurance will pay your legal fees if you decide to take legal action following a motor accident that wasn't your fault.

-This might be to make a claim against the other driver or to give you legal protection if someone else is making a claim against you.
+This might be used to make a claim against the other driver, or to give you legal protection if someone else is making a claim against you.
 It can cover:

 Personal injury: to yourself or any passengers